devravager/Trick-privacy-policy-/README.md

 Attempt to bypass any limits or security measures built into Levix.

-Use unauthorized automation or scripts with Levix.
+Use unauthorized automation or scripts with Trick.

 Frame or embed bot responses outside of Discord in an unauthorized manner.

 ⚖️ Liability

-Levix operates under the control of its developers, but any actions performed by the bot in your server (like message deletion, banning, kicking, etc.) are considered your responsibility as the server owner or administrator.
+Trick operates under the control of its developers, but any actions performed by the bot in your server (like message deletion, banning, kicking, etc.) are considered your responsibility as the server owner or administrator.
 We do not accept liability for misuse caused by incorrect configuration or failure to restrict access.

 🗑 Data & Privacy